History of the Casino de Monte-Carlo

 Up to £/€/$ 200 Welcome Bonus

-100% Bonus up to £100 + 20 Free Spins
+100% Match Bonus up to $500 + 25 Free Spins on Book of Dead

 The lateral façade (right) was uniformised in 1906 by architect Arthur Demerlé.
 A short, elegant balustrade runs along the top, interrupted by bronze sprites carrying torches and figures representing the four seasons.